-This information is discussed and moderated by Early Years staff, including class teachers, teaching assistants, specialist subject teachers and key person, to identify if children are working towards, on track or working at greater depth of age related expectations in each of the seven areas of learning.
+This information is discussed and moderated by Early Years staff, including class teachers, teaching assistants, specialist subject teachers and key person to identify if children are working towards the expected standard, at the expected standard or working at greater depth in relation to the age-related expectations in each of the seven areas of learning.
 This data is recorded on tracking documents on entry and at the end of each term.
 Staff then analyse the data to ensure that children are supported to meet next steps, to ensure further progress and challenge and to ensure that the needs and interests of the children are reflected in our plans.

-Planning also includes relevant points from Individual Learning Plans (ILP's), Speech Therapy plans or other therapeutic plans written for children with Additional or Special Educational Needs.
+Planning also includes relevant points from Individual Learning Plans (ILP's), speech therapy plans or other therapeutic plans written for children with Additional or Special Educational Needs.